taielab/awesome-hacking-lists/README.md

 - [lokomotive](https://github.com/kinvolk/lokomotive) - Lokomotive is a 100% open-source, easy to use and secure Kubernetes distribution from the volks at Kinvolk
 - [dirstalk](https://github.com/stefanoj3/dirstalk) - Modern alternative to dirbuster/dirb
 - [go-envconfig](https://github.com/sethvargo/go-envconfig) - A Go library for parsing struct tags from environment variables.
-- [seata-golang](https://github.com/seata-golang/seata-golang) - go 微服务的分布式事务解决方案，java 版 seata 的翻版，待完善。觉得不错的能给个star吗，😳
+- [seata-golang](https://github.com/seata-golang/seata-golang) - go 微服务的分布式事务解决方案，java 版 seata 的翻版。钉钉群：seata-golang
 - [feedpushr](https://github.com/ncarlier/feedpushr) - A simple feed aggregator daemon with sugar on top.
 - [ChopChop](https://github.com/michelin/ChopChop) - ChopChop is a CLI for scanning endpoints and identifying exposition of services/files/folders through the webroot.
 - [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
 - [v2ray-poseidon](https://github.com/ColetteContreras/v2ray-poseidon) - An Enhanced V2Ray(based on v2ray-core) for VNetPanel, SSRPanel, V2board and SSPanel-v3-Uim to sync users from database to v2ray, to log traffics/system info
 - [go-execute-assembly](https://github.com/lesnuages/go-execute-assembly) - Allow a Go process to dynamically load .NET assemblies
-- [iox](https://github.com/EddieIvan01/iox) - Tool for port forward & intranet proxy
+- [iox](https://github.com/EddieIvan01/iox) - Tool for port forwarding & intranet proxy
 - [addSome](https://github.com/TheMMMdev/addSome) - Simple Go script to check if found domains in a file are already saved in your Findomain database
 - [fuzzit](https://github.com/fuzzitdev/fuzzit) - CLI to integrate continuous fuzzing with Fuzzit
 - [BlueShell](https://github.com/whitehatnote/BlueShell) - 红蓝对抗跨平台远控工具